top of page

 Educational Philosophy

-Creativity is at the heart of living, teaching and learning: each are inherently creative activities that should mutually reinforce one another.
+Creativity is at the heart of living, teaching and learning, and these should mutually reinforce one another.

-Focus on whole person: Spiritual, emotional, mental and physical well-being are key priorities to facilitate optimal learning.
+A focus on the whole person (spiritual, emotional, mental and physical well-being) is key to facilitating optimal learning.

-Dialogic: Learning emerges through interaction and participation with the teacher, peers, learning organization and wider community.
+Learning through a dialogic process involving interaction and participation with the teacher, peers, learning organization and wider community enriches and deepens learning and engagement.

-Education is a right deserved by everyone and should be accessible and inclusive, with an emphasis on community development and engagement.
+Education is a right deserved by everyone, and it should be accessible and inclusive.

-Accountability: Structured goal-setting, as well as responsibility for peer-teaching and peer-mentoring lead to autonomy and greater agency for learners.
+Structured goal-setting, as well as responsibility for peer-teaching and peer-mentoring, leads to autonomy, accountability and greater agency and confidence for learners.

 Areas of Interest